GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 Scotch #2060 is an ideal option for rough surfaces.
 It excels where others are ineffective, it is the number one choice for textured surfaces.
 Green tape is mainly used for masking off brick walls, stonework, or rough wooden panels, but the surface must have a lacquer coating.
 Although it is a strong adhesive, it peels off effortlessly and cleanly.

-It is a string option for all extreme needs and comes in an attractive green color.
-I don’t know exactly what they do with this type of tape but it does stick to brick and stonework much better than other tapes.
-Scotch #2060 forms a strong bond with the surface.
-It also offers a 5-day clean removal limit, which is decent for strong painter’s masking tapes.
+Scotch #2060 is a great option for extreme needs and is available in an attractive green color.
+This tape is designed to stick to brick and stonework much better than other tapes, although it can also be used on other surfaces.
+Scotch #2060 forms a strong bond with the surface, and it offers a 5-day clean removal limit, which is decent for a strong painter’s masking tape.

 Scotch Rough Surface is excellent for outdoor use but has one limitation.
 Since it is a very strong adhesive, it will leave a tiny bit of residue behind.
 The tape has been designed to minimize this problem but it is unavoidable with strong adhesives.